 Step 7: Pour the sugar starch mix over the fruit and mix well to coat all of the berries.
 Sprinkle the lemon juice over the fruit and mix.

-You can use this yummy berry mixture in my Gluten Free Air Fryer Hand Pies recipe!
+This yummy berry mixture also tastes delicious in my Gluten Free Air Fryer Hand Pies recipe!

 Step 8: Gently pour the gluten free fruit pie filling into the bottom crust.
 Spread it out so that it is evenly placed.

 Step 10: If you are using the crust whole, be sure to poke a few holes in the top of the crust for steam to vent out.
-You can choose how much of your pie to cover if you use shapes like I did.
+If you use shapes like I did, you can choose how much of your pie to cover.
 I did not cover the entire top of my pie, and I used the extra dough to make two little mini handheld pies.

 Brush the top of the pie crust with a beaten egg.
 You won’t use much egg; do not drench the crust, just a light egg brushing with a pastry brush.
 Cover the pie crust very loosely with foil.

-Step 11: Bake the pie crust at 425º F for 10 minutes, then remove the foil and reduce the heat. ake at 375º F for an additional 35 minutes.
+Step 11: Bake the pie crust at 425ยบ F for 10 minutes, then remove the foil and reduce the heat.
+Bake at 375ยบ F for an additional 35 minutes.

-I prefer to use fresh berries.
-I find it offers such a bold sweetness of fresh berries.
+I prefer to use fresh berries, as they offer such a bold sweetness.
 In a pinch, you can use frozen berries.
-Just allow them to thaw and drain almost all the juice.
+Just allow them to thaw and drain almost all the juice.ย

-You will find frozen berries at their prime, so they will have a nice natural sweetness.
-The only thing is frozen berries will offer a bit of a different texture than a fresh strawberry.
+You will find frozen berries at their prime so that they will have a nice natural sweetness.
+The only thing is that frozen berries will offer a slightly different texture than a fresh strawberry.ย

-For me, I use tapioca starch as the thickener of the pie.
-It will help to make the liquid turn to a thicker texture, which is exactly what you want when you use tapioca starch.
-You can also use cornstarch.
+I use tapioca starch to thicken the pie.
+It helps to make the liquid turn to a thicker texture, which is exactly what you want.ย You can also use cornstarch.

 You can definitely use other berries if you would like.
 Raspberries, olallieberries, and even mulberries would taste amazing in this pie recipe.
 You can also use straight strawberries to make a strawberry pie.

 Absolutely!
-You can reach for a vegan shortening to replace the butter in the recipe.
-It can alter the crust’s texture slightly, but you should have no problem whipping it up.
+You can use vegan shortening to replace the butter in the recipe.
+It may alter the crust’s texture slightly, but you should have no problem whipping it up.ย You would need to skip the egg wash, which helps the crust get more golden.

 This pie will keep fresh in the refrigerator for up to 4 days in an airtight container.